fusion-flap/flap/docs/content/users_guide/index.md

 ## Using data source modules

 To make use of a data source module it should be first imported in the user program as any other module.
-The data read and coordinate add functions are integrated into FLAP by calling the register function of the.
+The data read and coordinate add functions are integrated into FLAP by calling the `register` function of the data source.
 In the example below we will use module name `testdata` and data source name 'TESTDATA'.

 ### Reading data